rucio/rucio/doc/source/development_guidelines.rst

 For the most part we try to follow PEP 8 guidelines which can be viewed here: http://www.python.org/dev/peps/pep-0008/

 There is a useful pep8_ command line tool for checking files for pep8 compliance which can be installed with ``easy_install pep8``.
+(It is also included in the virtual environment)

 .. _pep8: http://pypi.python.org/pypi/pep8